Trump turns from pomp to business in UK visit

 But most of the talk and the colorful images were just what the White House wanted to showcase Trump as a statesman while, back home, the race to succeed him — and talk of impeaching him — heated up.
 Yet Trump, forever a counter-puncher, immediately roiled diplomatic docility by tearing into London Mayor Sadiq Khan.

-AP writers Gregory Katz and Jill Lawless in London and Darlene Superville in Washington contributed to this report.
+Associated Press writers Gregory Katz and Jill Lawless in London and Darlene Superville and Deb Riechmann in Washington contributed to this report.

 Comments